You are currently viewing Top Dressing for Succulents ~ Why Use It?

 succulent top dressing - echeveria perle von nurnberg shown with tan rock, caramel sand and black sand

-I think of top dressing for succulents like jewelry for an outfit.
-It should enhance the look, add interest, but not dominate it.
+I think of succulent top dressing like jewelry.
+It should enhance the look and add interest, but not dominate it.
 Perhaps Debra Lee Baldwin says it best.
 She likens decorative pebbles for succulents to the mat for a painting.
-She considers the succulents the artwork, the container as the frame and the top dressing as the mat.
+She considers the succulents as the artwork, the container as the frame, and the top dressing as the mat.

 Above, I took a ceramic succulent pot planted with an Echeveria Perle von Nurnberg and photographed it with three different top dressings to show you the difference it makes.
 Because the pot has a black, glossy rim, I chose black sand with a bit of sparkle to it.
 The pot also has a glossy tan color lower down.
-I chose a matte finish tan pebbles and a caramel-colored sand.
-Isn’t it remarkable the difference each makes?
-Imagine the Echeveria PVN with a plum-toned top dressing.
+I chose tan pebbles with a matte finish and a caramel-colored sand.
+Isn’t the difference each makes remarkable?
+Imagine the Echeveria PVN with a plum-toned top dressing or a brilliant lapis blue like the pot.

 A Matter of Scale